kekema/kekema/README.md

-- 👋 Hi, I’m Karel Ekema, working as an Application Developer applying Spring, Angular
+- 👋 Hi, I’m Karel Ekema, working as an Application Developer applying Oracle APEX.
 - 👀 High-code only

 <!---